 In the IUP Bremen noble gas lab the water samples were pre-processed with a gas extraction system for complete degassing and were then stored for several months.
 During that time, part of the tritium (3H) decayed by beta-decay to helium 3 (3He).

-The new produced 3He was than then analysed by the same mass spectrometer system as described above.
+The new produced 3He was than analysed by the same mass spectrometer system as described above.
 Tritium concentrations reported here are scaled to 1 January 2020 and referred to as TU2020.
 Concentrations are given in TU (tritium unit), where 1 TU is the ratio of 1 tritium atom to 1018 hydrogen atoms.
 Typical errors for this data set are 0.04 TU or 3%, whichever is largest.

-195 3.3 CFC-12 and SF_6 samples
+3.3 CFC-12 and SF6 samples

-The determination of CFC-12 and SF6 concentrations in the IUP Bremen gas chromatography lab is accomplished by purge and trap (cryogenic trapping at -65°C) sample pre-treatment of a precise water volume of 140 ml followed by gas chromatographic separation on a capillary column and electron capture detection (ECD).
+170 The determination of CFC-12 and SF6 concentrations in the IUP Bremen gas chromatography lab is accomplished by purge and trap (cryogenic trapping at -65°C) sample pre-treatment of a precise water volume of 140 ml followed by gas chromatographic separation on a capillary column and electron capture detection (ECD).
 After thermal desorption the released gases are separated on a pre-column of type Aluminia Bond/CFC, 0.54 mm ID x 3m, and a main column of type Aluminia BOND/CFC, 0.54 mm ID x 30 m.
 SF6 and CFC-12 are then detected on a micro-ECD.

 The analytical system is calibrated frequently by analyzing different volumes of known standard gas concentrations.
 The loss of CFC-12 and SF6 into the headspace is considered by equilibration between liquid and gas phase under controlled conditions before the sealed ampoules are opened and the volume of the headspace precisely measured.
-At a constant temperature of
+A more detailed description of the measurement system is given by Bulsiewicz et al. (1998).